merlinkv/MaxDuino_Libraries_for_1.54M/README.md

+# Advise #
+Library has bee modified by droman to allow use lcd.begin(); or lcd.init(); to initialize LCD screens.

+Now, you can use one or other command to start the screeen.

 # Installation #
 Create a new folder called "LiquidCrystal_I2C" under the folder named "libraries" in your Arduino sketchbook folder.
 Create the folder "libraries" in case it does not exist yet.
 Place all the files in the "LiquidCrystal_I2C" folder.